digi-ron/AU-Falcon-SPUD-Project/ECUBCM/DTCCodes/DTCCodes.md

 description: DTC (A.K.A Diagnostic Trouble Codes) for the 1999-2002 Ford Falcon AU, and other relevant ECU Information
 ---

-# ECU Information
+# DTCs & ECU Location

-## Location
+## ECU Location

 If you ever need access to the ECU in your AU Falcon, it can be found bolted to the very bottom of the A Pillar area of the passenger side of the cabin.
 This can be useful if you intend on adding a performance chip (such as a J3 chip from [T.I.
 Performance](../../Credits.md#collected-information-primarily-product-listing-images))

 <!--TODO add a pic-->

-## DTC Codes
+## DTCs
-Below is a list of codes and descriptions that can be produced by the DTC system:
+Below is a list of codes and descriptions that can be produced by the Diagnostic Trouble Code system:

+> NOTE: Information cross-referenced between [Haynes](../../Credits.md#information-cross-referencing) and [Max Ellery](../../Credits.md#information-cross-referencing) Workshop manuals

 | Code | Description |
 | --- | --- |